 With piling work and pressure of deadlines, office work comes with a huge amount of stress guaranteed to burn you out.
 However, organising your cubicle better can help pacify the stressful environment and ensure mental health.
 Here are the ten ways you can improve your space in the office.

 1. Decorate the cubicle and reorganise your belongings

 The first thing you need to do is make your cubicle better by redecorating and reorganising.
 This will give your cubicle a fresh look and a change from the stressful environment of the office.

 2. Get better technology

-Getting rid of stuff you don’t need or stacking it somewhere else, away from the desk is a good idea.
+Getting rid of stuff, you don’t need or stacking it somewhere else, away from the desk is a good idea.
 You may have old pages and files filling your desk in plain sight.
-This sight is destined to stress you out and reduces space to work in.
+It’s destined to stress you out and reduces space to work in.
 Clearing away your desk and cubicle will allow you to focus properly on work and help you relax.

 4. Get organised with your tasks